09:39

 Please know that you're not alone.

-Insight Timer is an amazing resource that is here to support you and guide you as we explore this inevitably challenging human life together.
+Insight timer is an amazing resource that is here to support you and guide you as we explore this inevitably challenging human life together.

 And I'm very much on that journey with you.

-I'm a work in process and I really look forward to exploring with you how together we can learn how to live with greater peace and ease and freedom in our daily lives.
+And I really look forward to exploring with you how together we can learn how to live with greater peace and ease and freedom in our daily lives.

 And I really wish you well on that journey.